The Club Barbados Resort & Spa

 The hotel

-This adults-only, all inclusive resort is perfect for a relaxing holiday in the Barbados sun.
-Situated on the west coast, The Club overlooks the Caribbean sea and is a peaceful and friendly place to while away sunny afternoons with a good book and a refreshing drink.
-Tucked away and intimate, there’s a split-level swimming pool and a full-service spa offering couples massages, aromatherapy salt scrubs and body wraps.
-Or build up an appetite for dinner by diving into the abundance of water sports, play tennis or enjoy a guided morning walk.
+This adults-only, all-inclusive resort is perfect for a relaxing holiday in the Barbados sun.
+Situated on the west coast, The Club overlooks the Caribbean sea and is a friendly place to while away sunny afternoons with a good book and a refreshing drink.
+Tucked away, there’s a split-level swimming pool and a full-service spa offering couples massages, aromatherapy salt scrubs and body wraps.
+Or build up an appetite for dinner by a game of tennis or enjoy a guided morning walk.
 The two restaurants will tempt you to dine in-house, but lively Bridgetown is just a short drive away and well worth exploring too.
 You can partake in weekly rum tastings, or simply chill out, watch the sunset and round off another day in paradise.

 Amenities